Meet Ron Wyden

 In Oregon, Wyden has authored laws extending permanent Wilderness protections to more than 400,000 acres including Mt.
 Hood, the Columbia River Gorge, Oregon’s Bull Run Watershed, Badlands, Spring Basin, Copper Salmon and Soda Mountain.
 Since 2000, the Wyden-authored Secure Rural Schools and Community Self Determination Act, commonly known as the “county payments” law, has helped provide a stable source of revenue for historically timber-dependent communities and Wyden’s Combat Illegal Logging Act has helped protect Oregon’s hardwood industries from the import of illegally harvested timber products.

 Wyden serves on the Committees on Finance, Budget, Intelligence, and Energy and Natural Resources.
-He is chairman of the Senate Finance Committee and the ranking Democrat on the Energy and Natural Resources Committee.
+He is ranking member of the Senate Finance Committee and the ranking Democrat on the Energy and Natural Resources Committee.

 Wyden began college at the University of California-Santa Barbara where he won a basketball scholarship and played in Division I competition for two seasons before transferring to Stanford University where he completed his Bachelors degree with distinction.
 He earned his law degree from the University of Oregon School of Law in 1974, after which he taught gerontology and co-founded the Oregon chapter of the Gray Panthers, an advocacy group for the elderly.
 He also served as the director of Oregon Legal Services for the Elderly from 1977 to 1979 and was a member of the Oregon State Board of Examiners of Nursing Home Administrators during that same period.
 He served in the U.S. House of Representatives from 1981 until his election to the U.S. Senate.

 Senator Wyden’s home is in Portland; he is married to Nancy Wyden, whom he wed in September 2005.
 He has five children: Adam, Lilly, Ava, William and Scarlett.